hz-tyfoon/ultimate-addons-for-gutenberg/readme.txt

 == Changelog ==

 = x.x.x =
+* Fix: Container - Resolved an issue wherein the left and right margin of inner container would not work as intended.
 * Fix: Global - Resolved an issue wherein a PHP error could occur in the Widget Editor.
 * Fix: Forms - Resolved an issue wherein the country-code background color would not match in the editor and the front-end.
 * Fix: Image - Resolved an issue in which the updated responsive images would not appear as intended.